apecloud/ape-dts/docs/en/snapshot/chunk_partitioner_rebalance.md

 Recommendations:

-- `2.0`: default, conservative enough for most tasks.
+- `1.0`: default, aggressive enough to split clear sink-side long tails.
-- `1.5`: more aggressive, useful when long tails are clear and the target can handle more small tasks.
+- `1.5`: more conservative, useful when the target has higher request overhead.
 - `3.0` or higher: more conservative, useful for request-heavy sinks or targets under connection/lock pressure.

 ## Recommended Configurations